 We have a backyard shed and it’s great to have.
 We actually have more room to store stuff which is handy.
 Ours came with the house, which we viewed as a bonus.
 It’s a wood structure with a cedar shake roof.
 It’s a bit worn, but is still dry inside.

-If you have a yard, a shed is a great addition to help keep your garage clutter free.
-Here’s your ultimate shed guide that sets out 41 different types of sheds based on style, size, roof, material, foundation and features.
-Each example includes shed photos and detailed write up describing each shed option.
+If you have a yard, a shed is a great addition to help keep your garage clutter-free.
+Here’s your ultimate shed guide that sets out 35 different types of sheds based on style, size, roof, material, foundation and features.
+Each example includes photos and detailed write up describing options.

 Source: Home Depot